A beautiful vanilla bundt cake topped with smooth milk chocolate ganache and finished with colourful sprinkles.

 Subscribe to the Charlotte’s Lively Kitchen mailing list to get your FREE printable grams to cups and cups to grams conversion charts for twelve popular baking ingredients

-Vanilla Bundt Cake with Milk Chocolate GanachePrint Pin Rate Save Go to Collections
+Vanilla Bundt Cake with Milk Chocolate GanachePrint Pin Rate Save

 - 100 g milk chocolate